 What to Look for in a Construction Management Consultant

 Whether you are working on remodeling an older home or trying to create the ultimate interior on a custom home you’re building, it’s a certainty that the construction project will face obstacles and uncertainties.

 The best solution for controlling those setbacks?
 Hiring a construction consultant— working with a good one is the easiest way to ensure that every phase of your project progresses smoothly.

 But what goes into good construction management?
 The person you’re considering hiring should be able to…

 Your construction management consultant acts as a liaison between you and all the contractors, subcontractors, suppliers, manufacturers and other people involved in the project.
 Don’t hire someone who can’t easily go back and forth between you.

 Deal with obstacles

 Construction management is about dealing with the inevitable problems that are likely to crop up, especially with the unpredictable nature of Colorado weather.

-A good construction manager should be adept at figuring out ways to solve problems when setbacks do occur.
+A good construction management consultant should be adept at figuring out ways to solve problems when setbacks do occur.
 For example, if materials are delayed, your construction manager needs to find a way around the setback.
 Or if weather causes a delay on outdoor work, a good construction manager will know how to shift gears and focus on indoor tasks.